WHTZ

-WHTZ (100.3 FM) is a commercial top 40/CHR station licensed to Newark, New Jersey and broadcasting to the New York metropolitan area.
-Owned by iHeartMedia, WHTZ is the flagship station for Elvis Duran and the Morning Show.
-The WHTZ studios are located at 32 Avenue of the Americas in the Tribeca neighborhood of Lower Manhattan, while the station's transmitter is located at the Empire State Building.
+WHTZ (100.3 FM) is a commercial contemporary hit radio station licensed to Newark, New Jersey, and broadcasting to the New York metropolitan area.
+It is owned by iHeartMedia.
+WHTZ is the flagship station for Elvis Duran and the Morning Show.
+WHTZ's studios are located at 125 West 55th Street in Midtown Manhattan, while the station's transmitter is located at the Empire State Building.

 In addition to a standard analog transmission, WHTZ broadcasts in the HD Radio format, and streams online via iHeartRadio.
 From 2001 to June 18, 2020, the station was additionally simulcast on SiriusXM satellite radio channel 12; the station remained available on its streaming service until 2022.

 History

 Prior use of 100.3 MHz in New York City

-100.3 MHz was initially home to New York's fourth FM radio station, which signed on the air June 1, 1942, as W63NY at 46.3 MHz in the old FM band.
-The station (by this time broadcasting on 100.3 and known as WHNF) was co-owned with WHN, played easy listening music.
-After WHN changed its call-sign to WMGM in 1948, WHNF followed suit by changing their call letters to WMGM-FM.
-The station shut down in February 1955 and surrendered its license to the Federal Communications Commission.
+The first station to operate on 100.3 MHz was New York's fourth FM radio station, which signed on the air June 1, 1942, as W63NY at 46.3 MHz in the old FM band.
+The station, which had become WHNF when it moved to 100.3, was co-owned with WHN and played easy listening music.
+After WHN changed its call sign to WMGM in 1948, WHNF followed suit by changing their call letters to WMGM-FM.
+The station shut down in February 1955, and surrendered its license to the Federal Communications Commission.

 WVNJ-FM (1961–1983)

 In 1958, Newark Broadcasting, owner of WVNJ (620 AM), filed with the FCC for a new FM station on 100.3 MHz at Newark.
-It came up against a competing application for the frequency from none other than WMGM, proposing operation in New York City.
+It came up against a competing application for the frequency from WMGM, proposing operation in New York City.
 The FCC opted to award the station to Newark, as it found that a second major FM service for Newark was more equitable than a 14th for New York City.
 On June 1, 1961, WVNJ-FM signed on from the AM site in Livingston, New Jersey, moving a few years later to West Orange, New Jersey.

 The station, using the moniker "WVNJoy", focused on serving northern New Jersey rather than New York City.
 It featured an instrumentally based easy listening format (also known as beautiful music or, more commonly, "elevator music") consisting of instrumental versions of familiar songs with several soft vocal hits added per hour.

-In 1980, when WRVR changed from jazz to country music, WVNJ began playing jazz music after 8 PM.
+In 1980, when WRVR changed from jazz to country music, WVNJ began playing jazz music after 8 pm.
 Its slogan was "WVNJoy's beautiful music by day, jazz by night".
 In May 1983, plans were made for 100.3 FM to be purchased by Cleveland-based Malrite Communications.
 Malrite moved the station's studios to Secaucus, New Jersey and the transmitter to the Empire State Building.
-In addition, new management announced plans for a top 40 format.
+In addition, new management announced plans for a Top 40 format.
 The sale became final on August 1, 1983, and WVNJ-FM ceased broadcasting on 100.3 that night.